ISUgenomics/bioinformatics-workbook/introduction/fileFormats.md

 |@PG |program|
 | @CO | One line comment|

-For more information on Tags and their values please visit [SAM specifications PDF](https://samtools.github.io/hts-specs/SAMv1.pdf)
+More information on Tags and their values can be found at  [SAM specifications PDF](https://samtools.github.io/hts-specs/SAMv1.pdf)

 ---